 Hello, UNR EMBA alumni, students, prospective students, and faculty!

-If it’s not already obvious, we are very proud of our EMBA alumni, and we love to hear about and share their accomplishments.
-This newsletter’s alumni spotlight is shining on DeShawn Reed.
-DeShawn graduated from the EMBA program in August of 2020 and we were fortunate to have the opportunity to learn a bit more about his crucial role with the Washoe County School District.
+As you may already know, we are very proud of our EMBA alumni and we love to hear about and share their accomplishments.
+This newsletter’s alumni spotlight is shining on Denis Phares and Sean Nichols of Dragonfly Energy.
+Denis and Sean met through the EMBA program, graduated in 2014, and went on to start their own green energy company together.
+We are excited to share a bit more about their journey with the EMBA community.

 What have you found most rewarding about your career?